 couples who are separating are encouraged to attend a mediation

-When couples decide to separate or obtain divorce, they do not instantly end up in the court.
+When couples decide to separate or obtain the divorce, they do not instantly end up in the court.
 Under the Family Law Act, couples who are separating are encouraged to attend a mediation and conciliation process, which is also known as a dispute resolution process.

 A family dispute resolution is an independent program administered by family dispute practitioners to help resolve issues between two separating couples.
 During the dispute resolution process, couples need to attend a session either on a weekly or daily basis where mediators will observe a duty of care in preventing potential violence to rise between couples and affect the children.
-In the process, the mediators will also help couples provide a peaceful justification over their biases and solve ethical dilemmas to arrive in a satisfactory result.
+In the process, the mediators will also help couples provide a peaceful justification for their biases and solve ethical dilemmas to arrive at a satisfactory result.

 Before entering a family dispute resolution, parties are required to attend a pre-mediation assessment.
-In this way, family mediators can assure that both parties are intent in engaging the family dispute resolution and positive with the outcome that they can solve their disputes.
-Through the pre-mediation process, family mediators will also know whether or not there is a potential harm that may arise while the family dispute is going on.
+In this way, family mediators can assure that both parties are intent on engaging the family dispute resolution and positive with the outcome that they can solve their disputes.
+Through the pre-mediation process, family mediators will also know whether or not there is potential harm that may arise while the family dispute is going on.